- About Us

 Equipment and the Exam Room

-The new school policy is that a clear plastic wallet will be provided to you before every exam, containing two photo ID cards.
-You are to place in the wallet any non-analogue watch or any potential technological/web enabled sources of information such as mobile phones, iPods, MP3 players and smart watches and take a photo ID card.
-If you are not handing any items in, you are to leave both photo ID cards in the wallet.
+The school’s policy is that no mobile phones or prohibited items may be left in your bag within the exam hall or room.
+You will therefore be given a clear plastic wallet before every exam, and a separate photo ID card.
+You must put in this wallet any non-analogue watch or any potential technological/web enabled sources of information such as mobile phones, iPods, MP3 players and smart watches, and put the photo ID card in the wallet.
+If you are not handing any items in, you are to leave both photo ID card and wallet on the desk and the invigilators will collect them as soon as possible.

 Some students may be entitled to certain concessions during their examinations known as access arrangements.
 Students who may be eligible for this support are identified by the SENDco and undergo formalised testing.
 Access arrangements are specific to individual candidates and must be applied for well in advance of the main exam period starting.